Religion in Albania: Religious demography

-In a census performed before World War II, a rough distribution of the population was 70% Muslim, 20% Eastern Orthodox, and 10% Roman Catholic.
+In a census performed before World War II, a rough distribution of the population was 70% Muslim, 20% Eastern Orthodox, and 10% Catholic.
 65% of Albanian Muslims did not associate with particular sect of Islam in a Pew survey.
 In 1967, religious practices were officially banned in Albania, making the country the first and only constitutionally atheist state to ever exist.
 After the fall of state communism, in 1991 religious activities resumed.
 Among people who follow any of the four major religions in Albania, there is a mixture of various religious traditions and pagan traditions coming from the time before Christianity.

-Interfaith marriages between Muslims and Christians are held to be "common" and "unremarkable" in Albania with little social repercussion, although there is little statistical data on their prevalence.
-During the communist period, it is known that during the period of 1950–1968, the rates of mixed marriages ranged from 1.6% in Shkodër, 4.3% in Gjirokastër to 15.5% among the textile workers in Tiranë.
-In the district of Shkodër they reached 5% in the year 1980.

 However, even among those who declared themselves to be adherents of a religion, the majority of the population in Albania has a more secular interpretation of religion than that which would be found in other countries.
 In August 2012, a Pew Research study found that only 15% of the Muslim population for example, considers religion to be a very important factor in their lives, which was the lowest percentage in the world amongst countries with significant Muslim populations.
 Another survey conducted by Gallup Global Reports 2010 shows that religion plays a role to 39% of Albanians, and lists Albania as the thirteenth least religious country in the world.
-Also in Albania the majority of the males are not circumcised (as demanded by Islamic custom).

-A medical study from 2008 in Tirana on the relationship between religious observance and acute coronary syndrome found out that 67% of Muslims and 55% of Christians were completely religiously non-observant.
-The regular attendance of religious institutions (at least once every 2 weeks) was low in both denominations (6% in Muslims and 9% in Christians), and weekly attendance was very low (2% and 1%, respectively).
-Frequent praying (at least 2 to 3 times per week) was higher in Christians (29%) than in Muslims (17%) Praying several times daily (as required of devout Muslims) was rare (2% in Muslims and 3% in Christians).
-Regular fasting during Ramadan or Lent was similarly low in Muslims and Christians (5% and 6%, respectively).
-Generally Christians in the study were more observant than Muslims (26% vs 17%).
+According to research Albania is unique regarding the lower than expected practice of circumcision as, as 36.8% of males are circumcised.
+Even among Muslims, the rate is 46.5%, while among Bektashis it is lower at 21%.
+This contrasts with the near-universal practice of circumcision as Islamic custom among Muslims worldwide.